-Delegator: Local Government Express Power to Local Government Act 1995: Delegate: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO Express Power or Local Government (Uniform Local Provisions) Regulations 1996: Duty Delegated: reg 12(1) Crossing from public thoroughfare to private land or zai, zoiogaioai private thoroughfare - Sch 9.1, cl 7(2) • reg 13(1) Requirement to construct or repair crossing - Sch 9.1 cl 7(3) Delegate: Chief Executive Officer Function: 1.
-Authority to approve or refuse to approve, applications for • the construction of a crossing giving access from a public thoroughfare to land or private thoroughfare serving land [ULP reg 12(1)].
+Delegator: Local Government Express Power to Delegate: Local Government Act 1995: s 5.42 Delegation of some powers or duties to the CEO. s 5.43 Limitations on delegations to the CEO Express Power or Duty Delegated: Local Government (Uniform Local Provisions) Regulations 1996: reg 12(1) Crossing from public thoroughfare to private land or private thoroughfare - Sch 9.1, cl 7(2) reg 13(1) Requirement to construct or repair crossing - Sch 9.1 cl 7(3) Delegate: Chief Executive Officer Function: Authority to approve or refuse to approve, applications for the construction of a crossing giving access from a public thoroughfare to land or private thoroughfare serving land [ULP reg 12(1)].
 Authority to determine the specifications for construction of crossings to the satisfaction of the Local Government [ULP reg 12(1)(a)].
 Authority to give notice to an owner or occupier of land requiring the person to construct or repair a crossing [ULP reg 13(1)].
 Authority to initiate works to construct a crossing where the person fails to comply with a notice requiring them to construct or repair the crossing and recover 50% of the cost of doing so as a debt due from the person [ULP reg 13(2)].
-Council Conditions on Actions under this Delegation must comply with procedural this Delegation: requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996.
-Express Power to Local Government Act 1995: Sub-Delegate: s 5.44 CEO may delegate some powers and duties to other Sub-Delegate/s: employees Director Community Planningand Place oub-belegaters.
-Executive Manager Director Infrastructure and Sustainability Engineering Technical Coordinator Manager Engineering and 050 0 150 Assets CEO Conditions on this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise una oub-Delegation. of the power or the discharge of the duty.
-Conditions on the CEO delegation also apply to the sub- delegation.
-Compliance Links Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996.
+Council Conditions on this Delegation: Actions under this Delegation must comply with procedural requirements detailed in the Local Government (Uniform Local Provisions) Regulations 1996.
+Express Power to Sub-Delegate: Local Government Act 1995: s 5.44 CEO may delegate some powers and duties to other employees Sub-Delegate/s: Director Community Planningand Place Executive Manager Director Infrastructure and Sustainability Engineering Technical Coordinator Manager Engineering and Assets CEO Conditions on this Sub-Delegation: Each person to whom a power or duty is delegated must keep records in accordance with regulations in relation to the exercise of the power or the discharge of the duty.
+Conditions on the CEO delegation also apply to the sub-delegation.
+Compliance Links: Local Government (Uniform Local Provisions) Regulations 1996.
 Penalties under the Local Government (Uniform Local Provisions) Regulations 1996 are administered in accordance with Part 9, Division 2 of the Local Government Act 1995.